Solar Eclipse Corona

 ECLIPSE SEGURO Criterion Standard Requirement Status of "Medical King" Infraction Detail

-04. Blue Guide (European Union) Traceability and transparency in the supply chain. ❌ Non-Compliant The certificate deliberately censors the "Applicant" and "Manufacturer" data.
+04. Blue Guide (European Union) Traceability and transparency in the supply chain. ❌ Non-compliant The certificate deliberately censors the "Applicant" and "Manufacturer" data.

 Detailed Analysis of Irregularities